2

 To thrive as a Part Time 68W Army Combat Medic, you need a solid understanding of emergency medical care, trauma response, and basic life support, typically gained through completion of Advanced Individual Training (AIT) and relevant certifications like EMT.
 Familiarity with military medical equipment, field sanitation systems, and digital medical record platforms is essential.
 Strong teamwork, resilience under pressure, and effective communication skills are crucial soft skills for this role.
 These abilities are vital to ensure rapid, accurate medical care and support for soldiers in demanding and unpredictable environments.

 The Army offers part-time service through the Reserve and National Guard components, allowing individuals to serve while maintaining civilian employment.
-These roles typically involve training one weekend a month and two weeks a year, with some positions requiring additional commitments.
-The 68W Army Medic role can be performed part time within these frameworks, provided all training and certification requirements are met.
+Part-time soldiers typically train one weekend a month and two weeks a year, and must meet specific eligibility and physical requirements.
+The 68W Army Medic Military Occupational Specialty (MOS) can be performed in these part-time roles, with training provided at military facilities.

 What are Part Time 68W Army soldiers?